AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/bulk-export-api-information.md

 >[!NOTE]
 >
->The alloction for your Marketo Engage instance resets daily at 12:00 a.m.
+>The allocation for your Marketo Engage instance resets daily at 12:00 a.m.
 CST.